turingschool-examples/backend_mod_1_prework/day_1/questions.md

           The #gets method is used to get input from a user.
 When the user

           presses the return key though Ruby will read this as newline.
+And so it keeps asking the user for input and never takes it.
 It's

           easiest to understand how this works by practicing this in the

           interactive ruby environment.
 When the variable is called again, for

-          instance in a interpolation string the code will print in a really

-          unattractive way with a newline (\n) being started after each

-          variable_input.
           Thank goodness Ruby allows you to combine methods.

           Adding the #chomp method to the #gets method (gets.chomp), gets rid

-          of the newline so your whole string with all its user input value will
+          of the newline so the user input is accepted.

-          print on the same line.

 * ### Name and describe two common string methods: